tgc-bot/FourAcesContracts/Staff.md

   - For any Staff Member: Upon Termination of Membership, any Staff positions they previously held are also vacated.

+## Employment of Staff

+A Member of the Casino may be employed by one of the Casino’s Ministries.
+The Head of the Ministry that is hiring the Member SHALL execute an employment command within the Discord server in order to officially hire the Member.
+Employment to a Division is made to the sole discretion of the Division Head, except under circumstances excempted within these Terms.

+Staff Members are entitled to a wage, as described below, which is set by the Division Head.

 ## Division Budgets